remake/remake-cli/site-src/attach-data-to-elements.md

       * The `innerText` of a child element with a matching `data-target-key-` attribute
       * Or, if that's not found, it's the `innerText` of the current element
       * It can also be customized to look at different properties if necessary
+* **data-l-target-***
+  * If an element with this attribute is included inside an element with a matching `data-l-key-` attribute, then Remake will assume this element has the key's value
+    * An example of matching attributes: `data-l-key-blog-post-header` matches `data-target-key-blog-post-header` because the part after `-key-` matches
 * **data-i-editable**
   * This marks an element as able to trigger an editable popover.
   * By default, when an element with this attribute is clicked, Remake will look for data on the current element — inside `data-o-key-` and `data-l-key-` attributes.
 If it finds some keys with data in them, it will trigger editable areas for each of them.